 Beverages – lots of coffee, orange juice, peach Bellini and on occasion, a bloody Mary

-The night before, I set the table and it’s one less thing to do in the morning.
-To me, Christmas breakfast is extra special when served in my Christmas Polish pottery stoneware collection.
+Christmas breakfast is extra special when served in my Christmas Polish pottery stoneware collection.
 Aren’t they beautiful?
-Each is hand painted – it’s art and high craftsmanship.
+The craftsmanship on this collection is amazing and each item is hand painted.
+I love their durability and they go from oven to table and are dishwasher safe.
 I’ve been collecting these plates for more than 25 years and I have a full service for eight with various casserole dishes and serving plates.

 Above are the three casseroles right out of the refrigerator.
 I simply remove the plastic and bake in a preheated 350°F for 55-60 minutes.
 Having a double oven helps to get everything on the table at the same time.
 If you don’t have a double oven, cook the potato casserole first and tent with foil while the others cook.
 The potatoes will hold the heat the longest.
 Then tent the egg bake and french toast bake while the biscuits bake.
 Everything should still be warm by the time the biscuits come out.